 PRODUCTS OF COMBUSTION: Not applicable.
+See section 10 for decomposition effects at high temperatures and in electric arcs.

 PROTECTION OF FIREFIGHTERS: CAUTION!
 High-pressure gas.
 Asphyxiant-lack of oxygen can kill.
 Evacuate all personnel from danger area.
 Immediately deluge cylinders with water from maximum distance until cool; then move them away from fire area if without risk.
 Shut off leak if without risk.
 Self-contained breathing apparatus may be required by rescue workers.
 On-site fire brigades must comply with OSHA 29 CFR 1910.156.